Spain (Kingdom of Spain)

 Starting point for hiking Pico de las Nieves.

-Starting point: Vega de San Mateo (at the elevation of 820 metres)
+Starting point: Vega de San Mateo (at an elevation of 820 meters)

 Total ascent: 1130 metres one way